 Radius Bone

-Radius bone of animals (Ox, Sheep and Goat, Horse, Pig, Dog, Rabbit, Fowl) is the larger and shorter of the two bones of the forearm.
+The radius bone of the ox is the larger and shorter of the two bones of the forearm.
 It is a long bone placed obliquely downward between the elbow joint above and the carpal joint below.
+It consists of a shaft and two extremities.

 Radius & Ulna bone- Dorsal view (Left)